Sean-w94/atmos/article/article.md

 longer journey than we had time for.

-Further, there's the issue of code bloat during transpilation of macro-syntax extensiojns, plus runtime inefficiency (generators being the prime candidate for slow execution when transpiled).
+Further, there's the issue of code bloat during transpilation of macro-syntax extensions, plus runtime inefficiency (generators being the prime candidate for slow execution when transpiled).

 Finally, it was important to keep the project simple.